-S3 Glacier Storage Class and Legacy Glacier Vaults Difference Explained
+S3 Glacier Storage Class and Glacier Vaults Difference Explained

-This article helps to understand better the difference between Amazon S3 Glacier for the regular S3 storage and the Glacier vault storage.
+This article brings you a better understanding of the difference between Amazon S3 Glacier for the regular S3 storage and the Glacier Vaults storage.

 This article covers the following topics: